amaldu/AntiSpam-NLP-Pipeline/README.md

 **Accuracy**

 It measures the proportion of correct predictions (TPs & TNs) over all predictions.
 In an imbalanced dataset like ours where one class dominates (ham), a model can achieve high accuracy by mostly predicting the majority class.
-However, this doesn't necessarily mean the model is performing well.
+This is very important to remember.

+**Error Rate**

 Choosing precision, recall and f1-score is better because they focus on the model's performance of the minority class too.